pabs97/github-org-app/README.md

 ## TODO
-- [x] better state management, to remember whawt repos you were on before accessibility
+- [x] better state management, to remember what repos you were on before
 - [ ] more unit tests
 - [x] sorting not working
 tooltips: hover